EnnioEberwein/tsa-group-project/README.md

-## Time Series Analysis and Machine Learning - Assignment 1
+## Time Series Analysis and Machine Learning

 This assignment explores parameter selection and dimensionality reduction techniques in regression, including ridge regularization and principal-component-analysis with reproducible R implementations.